Gwydir Valley Pest Management Initiative

 strategic feral pig management program.
 The program will involve monitoring feral pig populations and the damage they cause to natural

 ecosystems and crops in and around the Gwydir wetlands.
+If you have seen pig damage in crop could you please complete the crop

 The project is being supported by funding from the NSW Government and the LLS under the NSW Regional Weed and Pest Animal Management Drought Funding Program 2018-2019.